Best iPhone external microphones for video iMore 2022

-If you're looking for an iPhone external microphone, whether you use an iPhone 13 or any other model, look no further.
+If you're looking for an iPhone external microphone, look no further.
 Why trust us?
-We're a company made up of tech experts worldwide, so we have lots of experience with the best accessories for working from home.
+We're a company made up of tech experts worldwide, and we have lots of experience with the best accessories for Apple devices.
 For podcasting, great audio for video, and more, we need the best and most convenient mics around.
 Which one you choose will depend on your specific needs, but we like the RØDE VideoMic Me-L the best overall.

 - Best overall: RØDE VideoMic Me-L Microphone